System Description¶

 Host Application¶

-The host-side software runs locally on the user’s PC.
-It is a single-user, local-only tool — no authentication, no remote hosting, no cloud (RISK_004).
+The host-side software is a native desktop application running locally on the user’s PC.
+It is a single-user, local-only tool — no authentication, no remote hosting, no cloud.
+The application communicates directly with the firmware over the host communication link.
 Components:

 |